-A smile is a meaningful way to communicate with those around you.
+A genuine smile is a meaningful way to communicate with those around you.
 We use our smiles to share how we feel every day.
-However, when someone doesn’t feel proud of or comfortable with their smile, it takes a toll on their self-esteem.
+However, when someone doesn’t feel proud of their smile, it can take a toll on their self-esteem.

 A healthy shining smile exudes confidence and happiness.
 The best way to take care of your smile is to prioritize your oral health with the support of dental benefits.

 How dental benefits and happiness are linked

 A study from the Journal of International Society of Preventive and Community Dentistry suggests that poor oral health can negatively impact an individual’s quality of life.
 According to the study, “diseases and disorders that damage the mouth and face can disturb well-being and self-esteem.”

 One of the best ways to prevent and treat oral health related diseases is to have and use dental benefits.
 Unlike the traditional medical approach, which relies on waiting until symptoms appear to be treated, dental insurance has a strong focus on prevention.
 This means dentists can detect and treat oral health problems before they impact self-esteem.
 Preventing oral health problems before they start is just one way dental benefits and happiness are linked.

 The Study of Oral Health-Related Quality of Life

 Oral health-related quality of life, or OHRQL, is a “relatively new but rapidly growing notion.”
 OHRQOL studies have led dentists to investigate the variety of dental disorders that impact the self-esteem and happiness of an individual.
 A study from the Journal of Clinical and Diagnostic research found that the need for orthodontic treatment had the “maximum impact on self esteem but other dental disorders like decay in tooth, tooth loss and anterior fracture of tooth also had potential influence on self esteem of the study population.”